🔴 Live — Updated May 30, 2026

-Char Dham Yatra 2026 New Rules — Everything You Must Know Before You Travel
+Char Dham Yatra 2026 New Rules — What Changed

 Phone ban · Medical certificate for 55+ · IRCTC helicopter · Non-Hindu entry · Real-time tracking